Discovering Mythology (Challenge Kit)

 • Cats did not exist in Greece until Alexander the Great brought them over from Egypt.

-• Greek homes were usually only made up of two or three rooms built around an open air courtyard.
+• Greek homes were usually only made up of two or three rooms built around an open-air courtyard.

 • Food in Ancient Greece consisted of grains, figs, wheat, barley, fruit, vegetables, breads, and cake.